-May 2013 marks the 40th anniversary of the nationally televised Senate committee hearings about the break-in at the Democratic National Committee offices at the Watergate hotel in Washington, D.C.
+August 8, 2018, marks the 44th anniversary of the resignation of President Richard Nixon from the Oval Office.
+Nixon remains the only president in U.S. history to resign.
+The world had been closely watching the nationally televised Senate committee hearings about the break-in at the Democratic National Committee offices at the Watergate hotel in Washington, D.C.
 The hearings revealed that the break-in had been part of a political spying campaign perpetrated by President Richard Nixon’s reelection campaign, and eventually led to Nixon’s resignation.

 One 45-minute class period

 To gain an understanding of the events of the Watergate scandal and its impact on the American presidency.

 - Learn about the Watergate scandal of 1972-1974 and the events that led to Nixon’s resignation.